Gas in Children

 Because such minute doses of medicinal substances are involved, homeopathic medicines are extremely safe, carrying no risk of side effects, and are non-addictive.
 Even if one takes the wrong remedy for the wrong condition, it will do no harm.
 This makes homeopathic remedies especially well-suited for babies and children.
 Because of their inherent safety, they are frequently used for treatment of self-diagnosable conditions.
 They provide a natural and affordable alternative to over-the-counter conventional drugs and pharmaceuticals.

 Passing gas is indeed an essential and inevitable human function.
 When gas is not easily released and builds up in the digestive tract, it can cause debilitating cramping and pain, as most adults know.
 Tummy Calm has the unique ability to quickly and safely adsorb painful gas bubbles and toxins and render them harmless, thanks in large part to the pharmaceutical grade carbo vegetabilis (activated charcoal).
 This special form of carbon in Tummy Calm has the amazing ability to, much like a magnet, attract gases and bacteria that cause gas to its surface and hold them, thereby gently eliminating the very source of the problem.
 Medical research has discovered that activated charcoal is so effective both chemically and physically because of its electrical charge and the thousands of microscopic tunnels created by the process used to make it.
-Studies have proven how effective it is at reducing even intestinal gas. (put link here to studies) The activated charcoal is in no way absorbed, metabolized or digested by the body.
-In fact, it is one of the finest natural adsorbent agents known and recognized by the FDA.
+Studies have shown how effective it is at reducing even intestinal gas.
+The activated charcoal is in no way absorbed, metabolized or digested by the body.
+In fact, it is one of the finest natural adsorbent agents known.
 Activated charcoal has been used by physicians and natural healers around the world for centuries.
 It is used in hospitals everywhere.

 Tummy Calm combines fast-acting, yet gentle carbo vegetabilis (activated charcoal) with 8 other homeopathic soothers, specially selected for children’s bodies.
 It works by safely and gently stimulating little bodies’ abilities to self-heal, as opposed to suppressing symptoms.
-Nature has provided us with the safest and most effective remedies, all of which have individually proven themselves valuable over the past centuries.
+Nature has provided us with the safest and most effective remedies, all of which have been used safely for centuries.
 It is Tummy Calm’s unique synergistic combination that makes it even more wondrous.